- City Civic Center

 A Master Facility Program from 1994 that considered using the former 9-R building as a civic center is once again being considered.
 In July 2022, the Durango Fire Protection District entered into a year-long memorandum of understanding with the city to explore the potential of rebuilding the city’s River City Hall property as the fire district’s downtown facility.
+A master facility plan from 2015 also addressed space issues faced by city government.
 The DFPD currently owns the Durango School District 9-R property, and may be willing to work out a deal that could include an exchange of River City Hall for the 9-R building.

 Meet the original Architects

 - Enhance the level of customer service in a single location.